fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-premium-dashboard.md

 1. Go to the Teams admin center.
 2. From the navigation pane, select **Teams Premium**.
-3. Select **View details** in each of the boxes to learn more about the feature areas.
-4. Select **Try for free** to start the 30-day free trial.
+3. Select **Try for free** to start the 30-day free trial.

-During your trial, you can assign licenses to users and approve their license requests.
+During your trial, you can assign 25 licenses to your users.

 ## Manage Teams Premium